stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 the generalized notifications are a new proposal with no prior deployments, there is an opportunity to avoid repeating mistakes.

-The NOTIFY record type also provides a cleaner solution for bundling all the new types of notification signaling in an RRset, like:
+The DSYNC record type also provides a cleaner solution for bundling all the new types of notification signaling in an RRset, like:

     parent.
-IN NOTIFY  CDS     1  59   scanner.parent.
+IN DSYNC  CDS     1  59   scanner.parent.
     parent.
-IN NOTIFY  CSYNC   1  59   scanner.parent.
+IN DSYNC  CSYNC   1  59   scanner.parent.

-For NOTIFY records indicating CDS/CDNSKEY/CSYNC notification targets, no special processing needs to be applied by the authoritative nameserver upon insertion of a NOTIFY record.
+For DSYNC records indicating CDS/CDNSKEY/CSYNC notification targets, no special processing needs to be applied by the authoritative nameserver upon insertion of a DSYNC record.
 The nameserver can thus be "unaware".

-Future use cases (such as for multi-signer key exchange) may require the nameserver to trigger special operations, for example when a NOTIFY record is inserted during onboarding of a new signer.
-It seems cleaner and easier that such processing be associated with the insertion of a new record, not SRV.
+Future use cases (such as for multi-signer key exchange) may require the nameserver to trigger special operations, for example when a DSYNC record is inserted during onboarding of a new signer.
+It seems cleaner and easier that such processing be associated with the insertion of a record of a new type, not an existing type like SRV.

 # Delegation Maintenance: CDS/CDNSKEY and CSYNC Notifications